gdavis/FGallery-iPhone/README.markdown

 ## Current Project Status

 The 1.x version of FGallery is no longer supported.
-Since I need to make a living I haven't had time to fully support the 1.x versions.
+Since I need to make a living, I've been busy contracting and haven't had time to fully support the 1.x versions.
 However, I am in the midst of slowly rewriting FGallery for a 2.0 version that will modernize the project and also convert it into a Cocoapod that I do plan on supporting.
 The new version will also use a UICollectionView to display the thumbnail gallery, will allow for custom layouts, and a few more nice updates.
 Sorry for being busy and not updating as much as I should, but I never thought this project would get as much attention as it has!
 Thanks for all the contributions and support for the project! -Grant

 ## Changes
 ### 1.3